Client Management

 Linked records

 Clients serve as the connecting thread across your business data.
-From a client record, you can see all linked projects, invoices, and proposals.
-This gives your team full context when communicating with a client - you can instantly see what work is in progress, what has been billed, and what proposals are pending, all without leaving the client view.
+From a client record, you can see linked projects, invoices, proposals, maintenance contracts, and related files.
+This gives your team full context when communicating with a client - you can see what work is in progress, what has been billed, what proposals are pending, and which files belong to related records.

 Centralized follow-up management